 Toaster ovens or table-top grills or any cooking device with exposed heating coils are not permitted in freshman and sophomore housing.

 Finally, we encourage you to have your students’ converse with their roommates before arriving at school.
-My daughter lived in one of the apartment style dorms (junior year) with a full kitchen.
+My daughter lived in one of the apartment-style dorms (junior year) with a full kitchen.
 She talked with all three of her new roommates and still, we ended up with a microwave, shower curtain, coffee maker and teapot to find that their apartment had several of each.
-Happy shopping.
+With so many great deals out there on Overstock, Wayfair, Dormify, and Amazon in addition to the traditional big box stores like Bed Bath & Beyond, Kohl’s, Walmart and Target, if you plan in advance, you may be able to save some money too and not end up running around buying items you will have to end up returning.